vatpac-technology/sops/docs/terminal/Brisbane TCU/operations.md

 ## Airspace
 The Brisbane TMA covers the area shown below, SFC-FL185. (vatSys screenshot)
 BN TCU is responsible for the Brisbane TMA, except:
-a) AMB CTR when AM APP is online;
-b) AF CTR when AF TWR is online;
+a) AF CTR when **AF TWR** is online;
-c) any airspace released to an external unit (e.g. tower) either by NOTAM or as negotiated.
+b) any airspace released to an external unit (e.g. tower) either by NOTAM or as negotiated.

-AF CTR reverts to Class G when AF TWR is offline, and is administered by the relevant BN TCU controller.
+AF CTR reverts to Class G when **AF TWR** is offline, and is administered by the relevant BN TCU controller.
 #### Airspace Structural Arrangements

 Pursuant to Section 3 of the Controller Positions and Ratings Policy 5.1, **“North”**/**”West”** positions shall assume the airspace of corresponding **“South”**/**”East”** positions when the latter are inactive (e.g. **BAN** assumes **BAS** airspace), and vice versa.